thisischrissie/group7-CFG-Fullstack/README.md

 ### 🪄 Functional Login/Signup System
 (needs to insert an image or gif of Login here)
-- Users can sign up for a new account using a username, email and password
-- Utilising hash function to encrypt user's password
+- Utilises a hash function to securely encrypt users' passwords.
-- Implement Redux to manage user's login state across the application
+- Implements Redux to manage user's login state across the application
+- Features a dynamic UI that toggles between login and registration forms.
+- Displays error messages for missing fields or authentication failures.

 ### 🪵 Find a Route feature
+- Enter customizable details to tailor walking preferences
 - Location that directs users to the best walks for their dogs
--
--
+- Perfectly adapt your route to fit your dogs needs

 ### 🐶 Breed Info feature
+- Displays a searchable list of dog breeds with detailed information on their qualities, temperament, and care requirements.
+- Allows users to click on a breed name to scroll smoothly to its specific section.
+- Includes a "Back to Top" button for easy navigation.
-- Learn more about your breed page
+- Helps users learn more about their dog breed through detailed breed-specific information.
-- any technology incorporated worth mentioning?

 ### 🏠 Homepage feature
-- Preview of the user’s profile(?)
-API?
+- See the pups near your location!

 ## Future Developments ✨